den-wdi-1/installFest/mac-dev-tools.md

 1. If you don't already have it, <a href="https://support.google.com/chrome/answer/95346?hl=en" target="_new">download and install the Chrome web browser</a>.

 ## Slack
-You should already have Slack installed and have an account from Fundamentals.
+You should already have Slack installed and have an account.
 You can run Slack in the browser without downloading anything.
 If you prefer, <a href="https://slack.com/downloads" target="_new">download Slack here</a>.

 ## Window management